 What You Smell can Kill You

 There's nothing wrong with opening your window to the natural fragrance of flowers, however spraying room fresheners, perfumes and deodorants is dangerous to your health - very dangerous.
-I have written, "It is unhealthy to your lungs (and your lover's) to sleep in a room where perfume has been sprayed" [The Correct Way to Apply Perfume].
-I have warned my readers that "Candles can generate a significant amount of soot.
-This soot damages the walls, floors and ceilings of your home as well as your personal belongings and your lungs [There is nothing more insidious than candles].
+In my article The Correct Way to Apply Perfume I wrote: "It is unhealthy to your lungs (and your lover's) to sleep in a room where perfume has been sprayed."

 It is even worse if you have puppies or young children in the home.
 Their small, developing lungs cannot handle the chemical fumes you so flagrantly spray around.
 They can even die: